Singhom931/Diablo-Line-Drawer/README.md

 and using a division alternative that doesn't involve decimal values or fractions.

 Also Avoiding heavy calculations inside loops and replacing them with addition and subtraction.

+Explanation:

+Starting with Slope this algo doesn't calculate slope as dx/dy or dy/dx instead it compares if dx==dy ,dx>dy or dy>dx for 3 possible slope cases.